 Hib Vaccine

-Haemophilus influenzae type B (Hib) causes pneumonia and various infections throughout the body, including in the bones, brain and heart.
-It is most serious among infants who are younger than one.
+Haemophilus influenzae type B (Hib) causes pneumonia and various infections throughout the body, including in the bones, brain, and heart.
+It is most serious in infants who are younger than 1.

-Before this vaccine was developed, Hib caused meningitis in about 20,000 children per year, with about 1,000 of those patients dying.
+Before this vaccine was developed, Hib caused meningitis in about 20,000 children per year in the U.S., with about 1,000 of those patients dying.
+Hib rates have decreased by more than 99% since vaccination began.

 HBV Vaccine